 Very versitile... all i needed was my credit card... not even ID..!!

 .. and it can handle up to 10 devices at once... have traveled from Tokyo to Fukuoka and have had great coverage... plus they have special WiFi at airports, etc and you can connect your device directly to these with your account number as a free service.

 Cheers! over 7 years agoAnswered by Tokyo Sencho via WorldNomads.com

 Hi all, I read through the thread and got a burning question: may I able to get a pre-paid SIM that works on a normal Sony/Sam Sung phone at Narita Airport.
 If so, where could I get it?
 I only require voice and sms functions for 6 days.
 Please advise on the charges as well.

-i live in holland and i got an iphone4 from japan. there is a simlock on it. how can i get a micro sim for it? the company should be SOFTBANK. hope u guys can help me over 6 years agoAnswered by volkan via WorldNomads.com
+i live in holland and i got an iphone4 from japan. there is a simlock on it. how can i get a micro sim for it? the company should be SOFTBANK. hope u guys can help me almost 7 years agoAnswered by volkan via WorldNomads.com

 B-Mobile (an MVNO on NTT Docomo so Japan nationwide and fast) now has prepaid data-only SIM cards available for order online with pickup at a specified airport Post Office upon your arrival.
 (Check opening hours match your flight arrival time)